nogu-atsu/NARF/README.md

 ![overview](https://github.com/nogu-atsu/NARF/wiki/images/overview.jpg)

 ## Results
-The proposed NARF is capable of rendering images from arbitrary viewpoints and postures.
+The proposed NARF is capable of rendering images with explicit control of the viwepoint, bone pose, and bone parameters.
+These representations are disentangled and can be controlled independently.

 Viewpoint change (seen in training)